roboguy13/pldi-se/some-question-ideas.md

 - How can I build "abstractions" using only functions (*"How do I use the expressiveness of the untyped lambda calculus?"*)?
 - What are intersection types?
 - How can intersection types be used to give a *semantics* for *untyped* lambda calculus?
+- What is a bisimulation and how can it be used to relate two different operational semantics?

 The linear types, session types and game semantics questions might all relate to each other.